 Math Example

-If a user entered the following information, TIMS would produce the enhanced Primary ID M.G4.C4MD.TF.NA.
-Note, the primary content domain is included in the Primary ID which differs from the specification mentioned on page 2 of this document.
+If a user entered the following information, TIMS would produce the enhanced Primary ID M.GHS.C3.TN.A.
+Primary Content Domain is not applicable for claims 2-4 yet is required for TIMS to create content specification ids.
+Users can set the primary content domain to “NA” which will be ignored by the content specification library.

 Subject: Math